henrikstengaard/hstwb-installer/README.md

 Selecting packages to install.
 Each package can be click and will switch between YES and NO indicating which packages will be installed.

-For example EAB WHDLoad Games AGA Menu v2.6.2 is click and will be installed.
+For example EAB WHDLoad Games AGA Menu v2.6.2 is clicked and will be installed.

 ![run_package_installation_10.png](screenshots/run_package_installation_10.png?raw=true)